This post is in partnership with Varieteas, all opinions are my own.

 Winter fruits are some of my favorites.
 Cranberries, pomegranates, oranges, and apples are in abundance right now and making their way into this colorful Cranberry Winter Fruit Salad with Honey-Orange Dressing.
 As soon as I see pomegranates and cranberries I start making this salad and I have one happy family.

-There are so many reasons I love this salad
+Why I love this salad

 - It’s very healthy